awsdocs/amazon-cognito-developer-guide/doc_source/getting-started-with-cognito-sync.md

    Part of the sign\-up procedure involves receiving a phone call and entering a verification code on the phone keypad\.

-## Set Up an Identity Pool in Amazon Cognito<a name="set-up-an-identity-pool"></a>
+## Set up an identity pool in Amazon Cognito<a name="set-up-an-identity-pool"></a>

 Amazon Cognito Sync requires an Amazon Cognito identity pool to provide user identities\.
 Thus you need to first set up an identity pool before using Amazon Cognito Sync\.
-Follow the [Getting Started with Amazon Cognito Identity Pools \(Federated Identities\)](getting-started-with-identity-pools.md) guide to create an identity pool and install the SDK\.
+Follow the [Getting started with Amazon Cognito identity pools \(federated identities\)](getting-started-with-identity-pools.md) guide to create an identity pool and install the SDK\.

-## Store and Sync Data<a name="store-and-sync-data"></a>
+## Store and sync data<a name="store-and-sync-data"></a>

 Once you have set up your identity pool and installed the SDK, you can start storing and syncing data between devices\.
-See [Synchronizing Data](synchronizing-data.md) for more information\.
+See [Synchronizing data](synchronizing-data.md) for more information\.